 The technical portion of the report should include a detailed scope from the Replay Attack Plan, any caveats that prevented testing as per the plan, detailed scenario-based tactics, techniques, and procedures exercised, and results against the selected framework.
 The result should feature the current prevention, detection, and response capability, as well as any identified gaps and recommendation for improvements in time and coverage.

 Reports should follow a structure similar to:

 - Executive Summary

-- o Scope
+- Scope

-- o Scenarios Exercised
+- Scenarios Exercised

-- Framework Result
+- Framework Result12

 - Recommendations

 - Technical Summary

 - Detailed Scope Replay Attack Plan

-- o TTPs Assessed
+- TTPs Assessed

-- o Framework Results and Recommendations
+- Framework Results and Recommendations

 - Appendices

 - Supplemental Data